 Women are more than twice as likely to reach the top ranks in purpose-driven businesses as they are in mainstream businesses.
 Purpose-driven businesses yield 10 times greater return on investment and outperform the stock market by 120 percent, which means investors are more likely to fund them.
 This is critical since women receive only 16 percent of all small business loans and less than 10 percent of all venture capital, despite the fact that they contribute $1.8 trillion annually to the U.S. economy.

 If you’ve thought about pursuing your purpose, what are you waiting for?
-My Founder Story’s Whyography Workshops take female founders like you through the process of fully discovering your WHY and developing your Whyography—a powerful short story designed to articulate and elevate your purpose.
-Learn more here.
+My book, “Whyography: Building a Brand Fueled by Purpose,” serves as your guide.
+My Founder Story also offers Whyography Workshops that take female founders like you through the process of fully discovering your WHY and developing your Whyography—a powerful short story designed to articulate and elevate your purpose.